openhab/openhab-website/blog/2025-12-22-openhab-5-1-release.md

 openHAB 5.1 arrives with many improvements, most notably a **complete modernisation of Main UI**, the **introduction of a HomeKit Binding** for importing Apple-ecosystem devices, and significant **updates to JavaScript and Python Scripting**.

 But that's not all!
-Following the release of [openHAB 5.0](/blog/2025-07-21-openhab-5-0-release.html) this summer, this release includes many enhancements, and bug fixes.
+Following the release of [openHAB 5.0](/blog/2025-07-21-openhab-5-0-release.html) this summer, this release includes many enhancements and bug fixes.
 Several changes of the openHAB 5.1 release are "under the hood", but often those are the important changes that make our codebase ready for the future, so openHAB can continue to develop steadily.

 This release again includes breaking changes, but we have worked hard to provide an upgrade script to make the move to 5.1 as smooth as possible.